Dex-Astorga/data-science-mini/README.md

 ### Installation:

-Any university organization can leverage this project with minimal adjustments to tailor it to their specific requirements.
+Any university organization can leverage this project comitting minimal adjustments to tailor it to their specific requirements.
 To get started, follow these simple steps:

 <ol>
     <li> Download the Project:  Visit the GitHub repository to access and download the project.</li>